EXHIBITORS

 SHOKUNIN

-16. & 17.
+15. & 16.
 November 2025

-All profits go to children and young people in Seidokan Japan Center.
+The festival is a non-profit event.
+All ticket sales go directly to supporting activities for children and young people at the Seidokan Japan Center.

 4 FLOORS TO VISIT